APPLY NOW FOR OUR 2019 EXPEDITION!

 your expedition leader

-Dr. Shelley Ball will be your expedition leader and teacher for the 11-day expedition.
+Dr. Shelley Ball will be your expedition leader and teacher for the 14-day expedition.
 She’ll guide you through your adventure, she’ll show you incredible things about nature and the environment, and teach you how to turn all of it into a powerful story using photography and film making.

 Shelley is an easy-going yet passionate leader who loves nature, protecting the environment, adventure, and telling a good story with photos and film making.
 Her mission in life is to connect people to nature and to inspire them to care about it and protect it.
+She is a Fellow of the Royal Canadian Geographical Society and a mentor with the Canadian Federation of University Women ( CFUW) National Mentoring Program.
+She is also currently Chair of the Environment Committee for the CFUW - Perth & District and in March 2018 represented CFUW at the United Nations 62nd Commission on the Status of Women.
+Shelley was also a member of the inaugural Homeward Bound Women In Science Leadership Expedition to Antarctica in December 2016.

 Here’s a snapshot of her fascinating life: